3d-partons/partons/doc/markdown/partons_on_mac.md

 # Introduction {#mac_intro}

 This tutorial is for building %PARTONS on Mac OS.
-It was tested on Sierra.
+It was tested on Sierra and Catalina.

-<strong>@color{red,Unfortunately\, %PARTONS doesn't run on Mac\, even though it builds.
-This needs to be debugged!}</strong>

 <hr>